 Compensation for bond counsel, underwriter's counsel, financial advisors, and other financial services will be as low as possible, given desired qualification levels, and consistent with industry standards.
 The costs of service providers will be included in the cost of issuance and paid from bond proceeds.
-The ongoing trustee fee for a bond issuance will be budgeted under administration costs and appropriated in respective bond payment accounts or may be included in cost of issuance.
+The ongoing trustee fee for a bond issuance will be budgeted under administration costs and appropriated in respective bond payment accounts.